brainlife/app-plot-response/README.md

 ![example_response](https://github.com/brainlife/app-plot-response/blob/v1.0/image.png)

-Good fits should look like the image on the left, while bad fits look like the image on the right.
+Good fits should look like the image on the right, while bad fits look like the image on the left.

 ### Authors